Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/data.md

     - `effect`
         - 1st argument: A string representing an effect that will be applied to the player when drinking.
 A full list of available effects can be attained by running the command `/kubejs dump_registry minecraft:mob_effect` in-game
         - *optional 2nd argument*: A consumer with several methods:
-            - `duration(integer)`: Accepts an integer and sets the number of ticks the effects will be apllied for, defaults to 20
+            - `duration(integer)`: Accepts an integer and sets the number of ticks the effects will be applied for, defaults to 20
             - `amplifier(integer)`: Accepts an integer and sets the level of the effect applied, defaults to 0
             - `chance(number)`: Accepts a number, in the range [0, 1], and sets the chance the effect will be applied per 25mB drank, defaults to 1
 - *optional 3rd argument*: A `ResourceLocation` which determines the name/file of the drinkable, if not provided a name will be automatically generated based on the fluid ingredient